vinay-sikarwar/cricket_website/README.md

-# RJ Organization - Cricket-Tournament Website
+# PV Organization - Cricket-Tournament Website

 ## Project Overview
-This project is a dynamic and interactive website developed for XYZ Organization, a sports organization that conducts cricket tournaments in various formats.
+This project is a dynamic and interactive website developed for PV Organization, a sports organization that conducts cricket tournaments in various formats.
 The website is designed to be visually engaging, reflecting the spirit of cricket, while offering a smooth user experience with cricket-themed elements.

 This project is developed as part of the XYZ Organization's web development competition and we have used modern web development techniques such as React.js, Tailwind CSS, and animations for an engaging user experience
 ## **Features**